How we work with ethics

 - as the leading green contractor and developer, we are helping to drive the industry towards ever more sustainable solutions

-- we encourage society to be greener through our work with government, industry bodies, customers and suppliers
+- we encourage society to be greener through our work with the government, industry bodies, customers, and suppliers

 - we are a good neighbor and strive to leave a positive legacy in the communities in which we work